 Auditors carrying out audits on Basic and Advanced Fatigue Management modules must have fatigue scope.
-Successful audits of an operator’s compliance with the relevant module standards are critical for entry and retaining NHVAS accreditation.
+Successful audits of an operator’s compliance with the relevant module standards are critical for entry and maintaining NHVAS accreditation.

 - NHVAS Audit Framework (PDF, 392KB) - Applies a common set principles, processes and audit methodologies for the conduct, documentation and reporting of NHVAS audits.
 It also provides guidance relating to the conduct of an approved auditor registered with the NHVR.

 - NHVAS Audit Framework fact sheet (PDF, 184KB) - Provides an overview of the revised NHVAS Audit Framework.

 It is the operator's responsibility to complete a compliance audit and submit an NHVAS audit summary report (DOCX, 92KB) no earlier than 6 months and no later than 1 month prior to expiry of the accreditation period.
 The NHVAS audit summary report must be accompanied with an NHVAS accreditation application form.

 When an auditor has carried out two consecutive audits of a module for an operator, a different auditor must conduct the next audit of that module.

 - Certifies that a management system for accreditation is in place, is being used and adheres to the scheme standards before accreditation is granted.

 - For the first accreditation period, a scheme member’s management system must undergo an initial compliance audit no earlier than 6 months and no later than 7 months after the effective date of the accreditation, and a second compliance audit prior to the expiry of the accreditation period.